 We also do a wide selection of ready-made stretched canvases and boards that use other artist-grade and student-grade canvas.

 Canvas comes in rolls which are 210 cm or 183 cm wide.
 A full roll is 10m long.
 You can purchase the full roll or metres cut off the roll (these must be whole metres, not partial).
 We also offer half-width rolls which are easier to ship and to store in the studio if you are not making very large canvases.
 Folding primed canvas can crack the primer so it must always be sent and stored on a roll, even if it is just one metre cut off the roll.
 But unprimed canvas can be removed from the roll and folded which can save on shipping charges as a roll is quite long and attracts over-sized shipping charges.

-When measuring for canvas to stretch your own, be sure to account for the amount required to go up the sides or around to the back of your bars (whichever depth you choose) plus the additional amount you will need to grab and pull with your pliers which you will later trim away or fold under.
+When measuring to purchase canvas to stretch your own, be sure to account for the amount required to go up the sides or around to the back of your bars (whichever depth you choose) plus the additional amount you will need to grab and pull with your pliers which you will later trim away or fold under.
 Also account for the different widths of some of the rolls of canvas.

 - Cotton canvas by the metre, 5m or 10m – on a roll or folded (not all canvases are available in all formats)